bihealth/kiosc-server/docs/source/introduction_cookbook.rst

 **Container Port**  ``8080``
 ==================  ==================================================================

-cellxgene (using a command)
+CELLxGENE (using a command)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: figures/introduction/cookbook/proxy_cellxgene.png
-  :alt: cellxgene proxy
+  :alt: CELLxGENE proxy

 This example takes a publicly available container and passes a command that is run when starting the container.
-In this case, the cellxgene application is started immediately when running the container.
+In this case, the CELLxGENE application is started immediately when running the container.
 The data is loaded by passing the data URL to the command.
 Fill out the following fields and click **Create**: